shinerboy/shinerboy.github.io/_pages/cv.md

  {: .small}
 ## Projects

+  * **Chicago Engineering Design Team, Chicago IL, 2021**
+      * Design of a 4-DOF Robotic
+      * Worked in a team of engineering students to design and fabricate a robotic manipulator.
+Main duties included generating the kinematic model and programming an inverse kinematic solver for end effector trajectory control as well as motor driver selection, integration, and programming.
   * **NSF Innovations CORPS Fall Cohort, Atlanta GA, 2018**
       * Enterpreneurial Lead during a Seven week I-COPRS curriculum
       * The National Science Foundation (NSF) I-Corps program prepares scientists and engineers to extend their focus beyond the university laboratory, and accelerates the economic and societal benefits of NSF-funded, basic-research projects that are ready to move toward commercialization.
   * **San Antonio VIA Codeathon, 2018**
       * Bus Bike Rack Availability Utility
       * Built a software application system that allows bus riders to check the bike rack availability on any VIA bus